Grime (video game)

-Grime (stylized as GRIME) is a 2021 Metroidvania platform-adventure game developed by Israeli game studio Clover Bite, and published by Akupara Games.
-The game was released on August 2, 2021 on Windows via Epic Games Store, Steam and GOG, and Google Stadia as part of Stadia Pro.
-Ports for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, is in development.
+Grime is a 2021 Metroidvania video game developed by Israeli independent developer Clover Bite and published by Akupara Games.
+The game was released on August 2, 2021 for Windows and Google Stadia, followed by versions for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in December 2022, and a Nintendo Switch version in January 2024.
 It received generally positive reviews from critics.